Apache Airflow

 Apache Airflow is an open-source workflow management platform for data engineering pipelines.
 It started at Airbnb in October 2014 as a solution to manage the company's increasingly complex workflows.
 Creating Airflow allowed Airbnb to programmatically author and schedule their workflows and monitor them via the built-in Airflow user interface.
 From the beginning, the project was made open source, becoming an Apache Incubator project in March 2016 and a top-level Apache Software Foundation project in January 2019.

 Airflow is written in Python, and workflows are created via Python scripts.
 Airflow is designed under the principle of "configuration as code".
 While other "configuration as code" workflow platforms exist using markup languages like XML, using Python allows developers to import libraries and classes to help them create their workflows.

+According to VentureBeat in 2025, Airflow is the de facto tool for data engineering and has been adopted by Fortune 500 companies.

 Overview

 Airflow uses directed acyclic graphs (DAGs) to manage workflow orchestration.
 Tasks and dependencies are defined in Python and then Airflow manages the scheduling and execution.
 DAGs can be run either on a defined schedule (e.g. hourly or daily) or based on external event triggers (e.g. a file appearing in Hive).
 Previous DAG-based schedulers like Oozie and Azkaban tended to rely on multiple configuration files and file system trees to create a DAG, whereas in Airflow, DAGs can often be written in one Python file.